sylhare/sylhare.github.io/_posts/2020-10-31-Mermaid-Diagram.md

   A ->> C : Send requested information
 </div>

 ### Cheat sheet

 #### Basics

 The Basic, like using tabs and `sequenceDiagram` to create a sequence diagram.
 You can also `autonumber` to add a number to each step of the sequence.

 > Note that `%%` is used to add comments and won't be rendered.

-And here is some cheat sheet for the things you can do with it.
+And here is some cheat-sheet for the things you can do with it.

 - Participants with just letters: `participant C as client`
 - Specific squared actions with _par_, _loop_ or _opt_ blocks